What Anxious Attachment Really Feels Like (How to Begin Healing It)

 The Emotional Spirals of Anxious Attachment

-This attachment style can sweep you into an emotional riptide:
+This attachment style can sweep you into an emotional riptide, especially when relationship anxiety is activated and the nervous system starts scanning for signs of disconnection.

 1. Hyperfixation